raflidev/perpustakaan-modern/README.md

-# perpustakaan-modern
+# perpustakaan-modern (backend)
-Perpustakaan berbasis digital.
+Perpustakaan berbasis digital. <br>

+__You have to install this server to complete prerequisites for running https://github.com/raflidev/perpustakaan-modern-fe__

 ## Installation
 1. Clone the repo